4d/docs/docs/Menus/overview.md

 title: Overview
 ---

-You can create menu bars and menus for your 4D databases and custom applications.
-Because pull-down menus are a standard feature of any desktop application, their addition will make your databases easier to use and will make them feel familiar to users.
+You can create menu bars and menus for your 4D applications.
+Because pull-down menus are a standard feature of any desktop application, their addition will make your applications easier to use and will make them feel familiar to users.

 ![](assets/en/Menus/menubar.png)

 A **menu bar** is a group of menus that can be displayed on a screen together.
 Each **menu** on a menu bar can have numerous menu commands in it, including some that call cascading submenus (or hierarchical submenus).
 When the user chooses a menu or submenu command, it calls a project method or a standard action that performs an operation.

-You can have many separate menu bars for each database.
-For example, you can use one menu bar that contains menus for standard database operations and another that becomes active only for reporting.
+You can have many separate menu bars for each application.
+For example, you can use one menu bar that contains menus for standard operations on the database and another that becomes active only for reporting.
 One menu bar may contain a menu with menu commands for entering records.
 The menu bar appearing with the input form may contain the same menu, but the menu commands are disabled because the user doesn’t need them during data entry.

 You can use the same menu in several menu bars or other menus, or you can leave it unattached and manage it only by programming (in this case, it is known as an independent menu).